-Our SEN register for 2017-18 contains 12 pupils to date.
-The vast majority of these are linked to speech and language issues.
-We also have children with autism and dyslexia.
+Our SEN register in 2019-20 has 13 pupils.
+We have several children with autism and others with specific learning needs.
+We have several pupils with Education and Healthcare plans which receive dedicated support time.
+Moreover, we have a nursery aged pupil with severe needs who has full-time care.
 Alongside this register we maintain a list of vulnerable pupils which are targeted for additional nurture group time and other provision.

 We offer small class sizes, experienced staff and space for pupils who require it.
-We have close links with the Educational Psychology service and Speech and Language services.
+We have close links with the Educational Psychology service, Autism team and Speech and Language services.
 The Howgill Centre and other agencies have worked closely with us to support vulnerable pupils including those who are young carers.